fishi0x01/vsh/README.md

 `grep` recursively searches the given substring in key and value pairs.
 To treat the search string as a regular-expression, add `-e` or `--regexp` to the end of the command.
 By default, both keys and values will be searched.
 If you would like to limit the search, you may add `-k` or `--keys` to the end of the command to search only a path's keys, or `-v` or `--values` to search only a path's values.
  If you are looking for copies or just trying to find the path to a certain string, this command might come in handy.

+### replace

+`replace` works similarly to `grep` above, but has the ability to mutate data inside Vault.
+By default, confirmation is required before writing data.
+You may skip confirmation by using the `-y`/`--confirm` flags.
+Conversely, you may use the `-n`/`--dry-run` flags to skip both confirmation and any writes.
+Changes that would be made are presented in red (delete) and green (add) coloring.

 ## Setting the vault token